At Hero Nation , we believe video games can change young lives —especially Black and brown youth.

 • Create a safe, inclusive and diverse gaming environment

-: Since launching our campaign, Amazon has reduced the price of the Vanguards by $50.
+UPDATE: Since launching our campaign, Amazon has reduced the price of the Vanguards by $50.
 While we continue to search for more cost-effective solutions, all additional funds will be allocated to the items listed below.
-THE IMPACT

 Our intended impact is that students will end our course being better equipped to exercise health mental health practices, navigate inclusive spaces, become better leaders, and competitive players.